Kira-Pgr/exe2bat/README.md

 # exe2bat
-a vbs file make a batch out of exe
+A VBS script make a batch that outputs a EXE

 ## How to use?